 I woke up this morning to a very unusual sight – Snow in Harrow!

 So unusual, in fact, that I took a couple of pictures – one from the front window and one from my back window to send to my son.
 He lives in the country and had no snow.
 I live in a suburb of London and it’s very rare for snow to even fall – let alone lay, as it has done through the day.

-Call me feeble, but I changed my plans for the day and just hunkered down in front of the PC to catch up on some “stuff”.
+Call me feeble, but I changed my plans for the day – one of the beauties of being semi-retired and working from home.
+Instead I just hunkered down in front of the PC to catch up on some “stuff”.
 I know my friends in the USA and Canada, and even some parts of the UK, will be rolling on the floor laughing at this point, because they know what REAL snow falls are like.

 But it was partly a relief because for the last few days I have felt myself slipping into, what I call……

 It’s been a funny old week and I have gradually been slipping into what I now recognise as my “overwhelm mode”.
 This has meant I’ve felt a bit grumpy when I have absolutely NO right to feel so, because the things that are keeping me “overwhelmed” are all things that a “normal” person would feel happy about!